JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 > The lifecycle implementation is available in Compose Multiplatform starting with 1.6.10-beta01.
 >
-{type="warning"}
+{type="note"}

 Composables generally don't need unique lifecycles: there is usually a common `LifecycleOwner` which provides a lifecycle for all interconnected entities.
-All composables created by Compose Multiplatform share the same lifecycle by default: they can subscribe to its events, refer to the lifecycle state, and so on.
+All composables created by Compose Multiplatform share the same lifecycle : they can subscribe to its events, refer to the lifecycle state, and so on.

 > The `LifecycleOwner` object is provided as a [CompositionLocal](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal).
-> If you would like to manage a lifecycle separately for a particular composable subtree, you [create your own](https://developer.android.com/topic/libraries/architecture/lifecycle#implementing-lco)
+> If you would like to manage a lifecycle separately for a particular composable subtree, you can [create your own](https://developer.android.com/topic/libraries/architecture/lifecycle#implementing-lco)
 > `LifecycleOwner` implementation.
 >
 {type="tip"}

-For details on how lifecycle is used in navigation components, see [Navigation and routing](compose-navigation-routing.md).
+For details on how lifecycle works in navigation components, see [Navigation and routing](compose-navigation-routing.md).

 ## ViewModel implementation